trypanosomatics/The-Chagas-Disease-Antigen-and-Epitope-Atlas/README.md

 $ Rscript 21_alanine_scan_analisis.R
 ```

-If you'd like to run the code from within Rstudio, you may want to set either the working directory (*setwd* function) or change the *main_folder* variable found in the CONFIG section in each of the script files to point towards the main folder of this repository (the folder containing all the ```.R``` scripts).
+If you'd like to run the code from within Rstudio, you may want to set either the working directory (*setwd* function) or change the *main_folder* variable found in the CONFIG section in each of the script files to point towards the main folder of this repository.

 ## Analyzing Peptide Microarray Data from the Atlas